High hopes Lavrov visit to Turkey unlocks Ukraine grain exports, Turkish source says | Headlines

 "Turkey has been negotiating with the parties on this for a while.
 Russia has some conditions...but there is an expectation of progress.
 Russia wants this problem solved, as do Ukraine and other countries," the official told Reuters.
 "There may be some concrete results, but there are also some technical and difficult issues such as the product purchases and money transfers," they added.

 Russia and Ukraine account for nearly a third of global wheat supplies, while Russia is also a big fertilizer exporter and Ukraine is a major exporter of corn and sunflower oil.
-Ukrainian Ambassador to Ankara Vasyl Bodnar said Russia was shipping and selling grains it stole from Ukraine, including to Turkey.
-Kyiv had sought help from Turkish authorities in identifying and capturing those responsible for the sale and those who buy the goods, he said.
+Ukrainian Ambassador to Ankara Vasyl Bodnar said Russia was shipping and selling grains it stole from Ukraine, including to buyers in Turkey.
+Kyiv had sought help from Turkish authorities in identifying sellers and buyers, he said.

-He added that while talks had been underway on the sea route since April, Kyiv would have to take the security of its ports, such as Odesa, into account when discussing terms.
-He said some 22 million tonnes of grains were currently hidden at ports, but that they needed to be shipped out soon to avoid rotting.
-"We must have a military perspective when taking decisions.
-How correct would it be for us to open our ports under these conditions?"
-Bodnar told reporters in Ankara.
+He added that Kyiv would have to take the security of its ports into account when agreeing on terms.
+Some 22 million tonnes of grains are hidden at ports but need to be shipped soon to avoid rotting, he added.
+"We must have a military perspective when making decisions," Bodnar told reporters in Ankara.
 "We expect the U.N. to contribute more to finding a solution that works for both parties."

+Speaking to Spain's El Pais daily, Erdogan's spokesman Ibrahim Kalin said Ankara hoped for a result within two weeks and added Lavrov will arrive in Turkey with experts on the issue.
+He said the "observation mechanism" would be based in Istanbul but run by the U.N. with Ukrainian and Russian representatives monitoring shipments, with distribution via international markets.

+Moscow assured Ankara it would not attack Odesa if the corridor is created, Kalin said.
+"We will facilitate and protect transport through the Black Sea, and the Ukrainians will sell it to whom they decide."
+President Vladimir Putin said on Monday Russia was ready to facilitate the unhindered export of grain from Ukrainian ports in coordination with Turkey.

 Ankara has good relations with both Moscow and Kyiv and has sought to facilitate peace negotiations.
-It has criticised Russia's invasion and sold Ukraine armed drones, but has not backed the Western sanctions on Moscow.
-(Writing by Daren Butler; Editing by Jonathan Spicer and Angus MacSwan)
+It has criticized Russia's invasion and sold Ukraine armed drones, but has not backed the Western sanctions on Moscow.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)